hanzhi713/ocaml-ray-tracer/README.md

 ## Introduction

-This is a re-implementation of homework 3 of CS 4810 computer graphics.
-It is translated from my original C++ implementation.
+This is a re-implementation of homework 3 (ray tracing) of CS 4810 computer graphics.
+It is translated from my original C++ implementation (not disclosed yet).
 Some OCaml constructs are inspired by https://www.ffconsultancy.com/languages/ray_tracer/comparison.html.
 This serves as the course project of CS 4610 Programming Languages.
 I am required to stick to the functional programming style, so imperative OCaml constructs are mostly avoided.

 The homework description can be found at https://www.cs.virginia.edu/luther/4810/F2020/hw3.html.
 It includes command and feature specification.